 The central region is dominated by the Baganda, a tribe belonging to the Bantu group, forming the Buganda Kingdom with over 17% of the total population of the country.

-Buganda is renowned for the distinct ceremonial occasions organized for observance, commemoration, inauguration, initiation, remembrance or fulfillment of cultural rituals and norms.
-Some of the common (highly recognized) ceremonies in Buganda include; the initiation of twins (okwalula abalongo), the introduction (okwanjula) and last funeral rite (okwabya olumbe).
+Buganda is renowned for the distinct ceremonial occasions organized for different purposes.
+For example observance, commemoration, inauguration, initiation, remembrance or fulfillment of cultural rituals and norms.
+Some of the common (highly recognized) ceremonies in Buganda include; the initiation of twins (okwalula abalongo).
+In addition, the introduction (okwanjula) and last funeral rite (okwabya olumbe).

 Traditional dance: